How to Communicate When Others Can’t Imagine Your Symptoms

 • and a repeatable outcome

-Constraints work because they give the listener something real to picture:
+Constraints can help because they give the listener something more concrete to picture:

 • They are concrete